Server-Proximal Aggregation for Federated Domain-Incremental Learning under Partial Participation: Task-Uniform Convergence and Backward Transfer: Experiments

-\textbf{Configurations.} Unless stated otherwise, the number of local epochs $E$ is set to $5$ for every task, and the number of communication rounds is set to $20$ for Digit-10 and VLCS and {$30$ for PACS and DN4IL}.
-To create non-IID partitions, we sample client data proportions from a Dirichlet distribution $\text{Dir}\left(\alpha\right)$, where smaller $\alpha$ implies stronger heterogeneity.
-We set $\alpha=0.1$ for Digit-10, $\alpha=0.3$ for VLCS and PACS, {and $\alpha = 5$ for DN4IL}.
-Local training uses a batch size of $32$ and the learning rate of $0.001$, while the global learning rate decays with the task index and it is set to $\gamma_G=\frac{1}{i}$, where $i$ denotes the index of the current task.
-The federation consists of $8$ clients for every dataset, and the server randomly selects $4$ clients each round.
-We implement all algorithms in PyTorch on Python 3 with two NVIDIA Quadro RTX 8000 GPUs.
-All results are averaged over three seeds: $25$, $225$, and $2025$.
+\textbf{Configurations.} Unless noted, local epochs $E=5$.
+We run $T=20$ rounds on Digit-10 and VLCS, and $T=30$ on PACS and DN4IL.
+Non-IID partitions use Dirichlet sampling with $\alpha=0.1$ (Digit-10), $\alpha=0.3$ (VLCS, PACS), and $\alpha=5$ (DN4IL).
+Local batch size is $32$ with learning rate $10^{-3}$; the global step decays with task index, $\gamma_G=1/i$.
+We use $M=8$ clients and sample $N=4$ per round.
+Implementations are in PyTorch (Python 3) on two NVIDIA Quadro RTX 8000 GPUs.
+Results are averaged over seeds $\{25, 225, 2025\}$.
+See Appendix~\ref{sec: hyperparameters} for method-specific grids and selected values.